The Time Is Now

-While we will be on campus full-time this fall, the pandemic provided our innovative teachers with the opportunity to connect and engage with our students in new ways to ensure meaningful learning continued.
+While we are back on campus full-time, the pandemic provided our innovative teachers with the opportunity to connect and engage with our students in new ways to ensure meaningful learning continued.
 Whether on campus or online, St. Luke's exceptional education is our distinct advantage.

 2. Collaborative Problem-Solving